3300 W Camelback Rd

 Master of Social Work

-Grand Canyon University’s Master of Social Work program is designed to prepare students to gain the knowledge and skills to apply social work principles, values and ethics when helping individuals, families and communities overcome various social and behavioral health issues.
-This program focuses on an advanced generalist social work practice to shape the social work practitioner who can provide a wide range of services and engage with multiple populations of any type and size.
-Undergraduates can look at our Bachelor of Social Work degree.
+The Master of Social Work (MSW) program at Grand Canyon University (GCU) is designed to teach students the skills to apply social work principles, values and ethics when helping individuals, families and communities overcome various social and behavioral health issues.
+This program focuses on an advanced generalist social work practice to help shape the social work practitioner to provide a wide range of services and engage with multiple populations of any type and size.

 Engage in social justice issues affecting diverse individuals, families, communities and organizations